 Now all you have left is sewing everything together using either hand stitching or your industrial machine depending on which one was easier to get hold of at the hardware store earlier.

 For some welder’s with limited resources though, this might not be feasible without borrowing someone else’s equipment first (if possible).
 In most cases, threading a needle with thick thread is difficult enough on its own, never mind sewing it into a pair of leather pants!

-Fifth Step: Trim the Edges
+Step 5: Trim the Edges

 Finally, once you are done stitching everything together, all left to do is trim off any excess material using either some scissors or an industrial paper trimmer.